 There are probably lots of recipes for Chicken Marsala floating around, but I believe you will find this to be one of the best recipes for that dish that you have ever tried.

-The engine builder who cooks is my husband, a retired NASCAR engine builder.
+The best cook in our family is my husband, a retired NASCAR engine builder. and Auburn University engineer.
 Through our travels and dining out experiences we have become self-described "foodies", and, okay, maybe a bit snobbish about some restaurant foods that don't quite measure up to our tastes.
 What can I say?
-After trying several restaurants that were reported to have "wonderful" chicken Marsala or some other dish, only to be repeatedly disappointed, I think Engine Builder's Chicken Marsala was created in self-defense.
+After trying several restaurants that were reported to have "wonderful" chicken marsala or some other dish, only to be repeatedly disappointed, I think Bo's Chicken Marsala was created in self-defense.

 This is a dish that we don't have too often, but when we do, we really enjoy it.
 It is filling, easy to make, and relatively inexpensive.
 The only fat in it is a tiny bit of very healthy olive oil.
 We usually pair it with a side of grilled asparagus or other veggie, and a salad.

 Lots of Wonderful, and Similar Recipes

 He has several recipes that are similar in the way they are prepared and served.
 For example, they are all prepared in the same manner in the soup pot shown in photos below.
 That is where the similarities end.
 The Chicken Piccata has a lighter, more delicate, lemon sauce with capers, and is served over angel hair pasta.
 The Balsamic Chicken, on the other hand, has a moderately heavy sauce, and a very strong balsamic vinegar taste.
 Both are family favorites.

 This one, Chicken Marsala has a heavier sauce and can have either a mild or strong Marsala wine taste, depending on the amount of Marsala used.
 Either way, the alcohol "burns off "during cooking, leaving only the Marsala flavor.
 This, too, has been very popular among family and friends.